zonemaster/zonemaster/test-zone-data/Connectivity-TP/connectivity04/README.md

 **The commands below were run before the necessary update of the implementation of the test case.**

-In all outputs below the following command was run with `$SCENARIO` was set to the scenario name, and the command was run from the same directory as this file resides in.
+In all outputs below the following command was run with `$SCENARIO` set to the scenario name.

 ```
-zonemaster-cli --hint hintfile.zone $SCENARIO.connectivity04.xa --test connectivity04 --show-testcase --level info --raw
+zonemaster-cli --hint=hintfile.zone --test=connectivity04 --level=info --show-testcase --raw $SCENARIO.connectivity04.xa
 ```

 Scenario name            | Mandatory message tag                                    | Forbidden message tags